tidyverts/fable/cran-comments.md

 All revdeps have been checked.
 All changes to worse are due to upstream changes in tsibble v0.9.0, and have fixed versions ready for submission.

-## Resubmission

-Resubmitting as requested now that distributional and fabletools are on CRAN.